-Public education and outreach
+Public education and outreach by the city

-- Public participation / involvement Illicit discharge, detection and elimination
+Illicit discharge detection and elimination

-- Construction site runoff control
+Construction site runoff control

-- Post-construction site runoff control
+Post-construction site runoff control

-- Pollution prevention / good housekeeping
+Pollution prevention and good housekeeping measures

-Please direct any questions about the SWPPP to Tom Kaldunski at 651-450-2572.
+Please direct any questions about the Storm Water Pollution Prevention Plan to Tom Kaldunski at 651-450-2572.